kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 These add-ons allow you to broadcast more efficiently, saving you even more time:

 * <a href="https://broadcast.plainviewplugins.com/addon/blog-groups-2/">Blog Groups 2</a> provides a means of groups blogs together, in order to be able to quickly select and unselect blogs from the Broadcast meta box.
+* <a href="https://broadcast.plainviewplugins.com/addon/blog-search/">Blog Search</a>: Search and filter the blog list in the editor meta box.
 * <a href="https://broadcast.plainviewplugins.com/addon/duplicate-attachments/">Duplicate Attachments</a> will duplicate the attachment and thumbnails, instead of letting WordPress regenerate them.
 * <a href="https://broadcast.plainviewplugins.com/addon/find-some-unlinked-children/">Find Some Unlinked Children</a> can selectively link orphans / unlinked posts to parents, instead of automatically linking all found children.
 * <a href="https://broadcast.plainviewplugins.com/addon/new-blog/">New Blog Broadcast</a> automatically broadcasts posts when creating a new blog.